dsmithnautel/when2meet-gcal-autofill/README.md

-For autofill <when2meet.com> with Google Calendar availability
+To autofill [When2Meet](https://www.when2meet.com) with Google Calendar availability